PI We Collect and How We Use It

 - Education Information;

-- Commercial Information, (e.g. purchasing, consuming history or tendencies);
+- Commercial Information, (e.g. purchasing, consuming history or tendencies); and

 - Inferences Reflecting Preferences